Do I Need to Celebrate My Sobriety Birthday?

 When thinking about all the people that helped you along your recovery path on your sobriety birthday, it gives you a chance to say thank you to everyone that provided you with support.
 You can celebrate both your success and the successes of your mentors and peers in helping you to stay sober each year.
 You can take the time to make them a card, buy them dinner or invite them to a gathering at your house where you can show your appreciation.

-On your sobriety birthday, you can look back at what your life was like before you quit and reflect on your progress.
+By celebrating sobriety birthdays, you can look back at what your life was like before you quit and reflect on your progress.
 It can be very encouraging to realize that anything is possible and you were able to make tremendous changes in your life.
 Recovery can be a gradual process but it is when we look back to the beginning that we finally realize how much has changed.

 One of the most important reasons to celebrate a sobriety birthday is to take the opportunity to renew your commitment to sobriety.
 You can think about why you continue to fight to stay sober and the importance of staying away from drugs and alcohol permanently.
 On your sobriety anniversary, you can discuss any goals or plans you have with your counselor or mentor so that you can continue making personal growth.